The pregnancy diet for the first trimester includes healthy and versatile foods full of nutrients.

 Baby’s Little Place Tip: If you are facing morning sickness, ginger products or salty crackers may help.
 Keep a pack of fresh crackers on your nightstand, and try eating one before getting out of bed.
 Whole Grain crackers are even a better choice!

-As I already mentioned before, in the first trimester your baby grows at super speed.
-Although you do not have a belly yet, it’s a time of big cell growth for him.
+In the first trimester, your baby grows at super speed.
+Although you do not have a belly yet, it’s a time of big cell growth for the baby.
 Try to eat foods with high nutritional values on a daily basis – fruit, vegetables, carbohydrates, proteins, etc.